-For instance we may wonder about what can be said about the modified BRW, if the original BRW has no strong local survival.
-Theorem~\ref{th:modifiedBRW} shows that there is global survival and no strong local survival in $A$ in the original BRW if and only if there is global survival and no strong local survival in $A$ in the modified BRW (regardless of the modifications that have been introduced in $A$).
-As a corollary we get that if the original BRW dies out locally in $A$ and the modified BRW survives globally, then almost sure global extinction for the original one is equivalent to strong local survival in $A$ for the modified BRW (Corollary~\ref{cor:pureweak-nonstrong2} and Figure \ref{fig:modifiedBRW}).
-Moreover, for a fixed irreducible BRW, if {there is global survival and no strong local survival in some $A \subseteq X$ then there is global survival and no strong local survival in all finite $B\subseteq X$}.
+The present paper is devoted to the question of what can be said when a BRW is modified locally, that is, when the breeding laws are changed only within a fixed set $A \subseteq X$.
+For instance, one may ask how the modified BRW behaves if the original BRW does not exhibit strong local survival.
+Theorem~\ref{th:modifiedBRW} shows that there is global survival and no strong local survival in $A$ for the original BRW if and only if the same holds for the modified BRW, regardless of the specific modifications made in $A$.
+As a corollary, we obtain that if the original BRW dies out locally in $A$ and the modified BRW survives globally, then almost sure global extinction of the original BRW is equivalent to strong local survival in $A$ for the modified one (see Corollary~\ref{cor:pureweak-nonstrong2} and Figure~\ref{fig:modifiedBRW}).
+Moreover, for a fixed irreducible BRW, if there is global survival and no strong local survival in some set $A \subseteq X$, then this property holds for every finite set $B \subseteq X$.

-From these results in discrete time, we are able to prove that, in continuous time, a modification of the BRW in a finite subset $A$, which lowers the global critical parameter (this can be usually achieved by adding a sufficiently fast reproduction rate at some site), implies that the global and local parameters of the modified BRW coincide (Corollary \ref{cor:pureweak-nonstrong}).
-This allows us to describe a general method to produce examples such as Example~\ref{exmp:modifiedtree}, where the modified BRW has strong local survival for some values of the parameter below a threshold and above another threshold, but non-strong local survival for intermediate values of the parameter (see Figures~\ref{fig:modifiedBRW} and \ref{fig:modifiedtree}).
-This example was originally described in \cite{cf:BZ14-SLS} but appears here with an easier proof and in a more general framework.
-Moreover, we prove that in general, a continuous-time BRW which is obtained by a local modification of another BRW, lowering its global critical parameter, dies out globally at the global critical parameter (which is not always true, see \cite[Example 3]{cf:BZ2}).
+Building on these results in discrete time, we show that in continuous time, a local modification of the BRW in a finite subset $A$, which lowers the global critical parameter (typically achieved by adding a sufficiently fast reproduction rate at some site), implies that the global and local critical parameters of the modified BRW coincide (see Corollary~\ref{cor:pureweak-nonstrong}).
+This leads to a general method for constructing examples such as Example~\ref{exmp:modifiedtree}, where the modified BRW exhibits strong local survival for some values of the parameter below a certain threshold and above another, and non-strong local survival for intermediate values (see Figures~\ref{fig:modifiedBRW} and \ref{fig:modifiedtree}).
+This example was originally presented in \cite{cf:BZ14-SLS}, but it is included here with a simpler proof and within a more general framework.
+Furthermore, we prove that in general, a continuous-time BRW obtained via a local modification that lowers the global critical parameter dies out globally at its critical value, a property that does not always hold (see \cite[Example 3]{cf:BZ2}).